streamr-dev/network/docs/docs/streamr-network/security/end-to-end-encryption.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # End-to-end encryption

-Confidentiality of events published on a stream can be guaranteed with end-to-end encryption.
-The publisher generates a AES-256 symmetric encryption key and encrypts the messages before publishing them to the network.
-As the publisher fully controls who can access their data, they are also responsible for communicating the key to subscribers - usually via the key exchange mechanism described below.
+The Streamr Network ensures confidentiality of messages published to private streams through end-to-end encryption.
+This approach gives full control of data access to the publisher, who encrypts messages using a symmetric key, and shares the key with authorized subscribers via a secure key exchange.

-The following algorithms are currently available:
+Streamr currently supports the following algorithms:
 - Message encryption: AES-256
-- Key exchange: RSA (default), ML-KEM (experimental)
+- Key exchange: RSA, ML-KEM-1024

-## Key exchange
+## How to use encryption

-The subscribers need the symmetric group key in order to decrypt the data.
-They automatically obtain this key by performing a key exchange with the publisher.
-The key exchange happens using asymmetric encryption:
+Messages published to non-public (private) streams are automatically encrypted.
+The encryption and decryption processes are fully managed by the Streamr SDK, meaning that, in most use cases, you don't need to handle encryption keys manually.

--   Both the publisher and subscriber generate a temporary asymmetric key pair (RSA or ML-KEM, depending on configuration) to be used for the key exchange
+For public streams, encryption is skipped since confidentiality is not required.

--   The subscriber sends a key request to the publisher, containing the subscriber's public key, signed with the subscriber's Ethereum key
+## Key Exchange

--   The publisher checks from the on-chain access control registry whether that subscriber should be able to access the stream, and if it does, the publisher responds by encrypting the AES symmetric key required to unlock the data.
-The key is encrypted with the publisher's temporary private key for the subscriber's temporary public key, and signed with the publisher's Ethereum key.
+To decrypt data, subscribers need the correct symmetric key.
+The key exchange mechanism handles this process automatically using asymmetric encryption.

-## Quantum security
+The process works as follows:
-As an experimental feature, Streamr Network allows quantum resistant cryptographic algorithms to be used instead of traditional ones where applicable.
-Here's an overview of supported algorithms with commentary from the quantum security point of view:
+1. Both publisher and subscriber generate temporary asymmetric key pairs (RSA or ML-KEM).
-- Data encryption: AES-256 (quantum resistant, used by default)
+2. The subscriber sends a key request signed with their [identity keys](signing-and-verification.md).
-- Key exchange: ML-KEM-1024 (quantum resistant, available via config option), RSA (not quantum resistant, currently used by default)
+3. The publisher verifies that the subscriber has the `subscribe` permission for this stream in the on-chain access control registry.
-- Signatures: ECDSA with secp256k1 curve (not quantum resistant, used by default).
-Quantum resistant alternatives coming soon
+4. If verified, the publisher encrypts the symmetric key using its own private key and the subscriber’s public key, and signs it with their [identity keys](signing-and-verification.md).

 ## Quantum resistant key exchange

-The ML-KEM-1024 based key exchange works as follows.
-As ML-KEM can only be used to generate a shared secret between the publisher and subscriber, by itself it's not sufficient to allow an arbitrary key to be transferred from the publisher to a subscriber.
-Therefore, the ML-KEM shared secret is used to derive an AES-256 'wrapper' key using HKDF.
-The wrapper key is obtained by both the publisher and subscriber by repeating the same key derivation starting with the shared secret.
-The wrapper key is used to encrypt and decrypt the actual data encryption key, which is the key being exchanged.
-All algorithms involved in this procedure are considered quantum resistant, therefore making the entirety of the key exchange quantum resistant.
+Key exchange is just one part of overall quantum security in Streamr.
+For an overview, see [Quantum security](./quantum-security.md).

-To start using the ML-KEM based key exchange, pass the following configuration to `StreamrClient` on *subscribers*:
+Subscribers configured with quantum-resistant [identity keys](signing-and-verification.md) automatically use ML-KEM-1024 to perform a quantum secure key exchange.
+Publishers respond based on the subscriber’s request.
+Optionally, you can configure publishers or subscribers to *only* allow quantum resistant key exchange:

 ```
 const streamr = new StreamrClient({